 So, what were the “things” that she pondered and treasured?
 Luke uses the Greek word rhemata1 nine times in his first two chapters.
 It is translated with various bland English words, so we miss the significance of it.
 Rhema is often translated, “word”.
 But it frequently indicates a statement with special significance, often a prophecy.
 Sometimes it refers to an event.

 - Luke 1:35-38 refers to Gabriel’s announcement to Mary that, although she was still a virgin, she would bear a child who would be the Son of God.2 “Nothing [not any rhemata] will be impossible with God.”
 And Mary said, “Behold, the bondslave of the Lord; be it done to me according to your word [rhema].”

 - An angel visited Zacharias and told him that his barren, elderly wife would have a son who would prepare people for the coming messiah.
-Zacharias did not believe it so he was struck with deafness until John’s birth when he miraculously began to speak and praise God.
+Zacharias did not believe it so he was struck dumb until John’s birth when he miraculously began to speak and praise God.
 “All these matters [rhemata] were being talked about in all the hill country of Judea” (Luke 1:65).

 - Angels visited shepherds and declared good news of a Savior who is Christ the Lord coming to a town near them!
 “Let us go straight to Bethlehem then, and see this thing [rhema] that has happened, which the Lord has made known to us” (Luke 2:15).
 “They made known the statement [rhema] which had been told them about this Child” (Luke 2:17).

 - In Luke 2:29 Simeon referred to God’s word [rhema] to him that he would see God’s salvation.
 Finally, he could depart in peace because the light that he had waited a lifetime for had begun to shine in Jesus.

 These “things” form the bulk of Luke’s nativity story.
 They span about 15 months.
 Almost everything referred to involved angelic visitations.